equinor/opc-ua-information-models/README.md

 # OPC UA information models

 In this repository Equinor makes OPC UA information models available as open source so that everybody can take advantage of what we have done and further develop it.
-Some of these OPC UA information models will be Equinor-specific, some of them will be based on other standards (that only exist as PDF documents) and some of them are sub-typed from existing OPC UA companion specifications.
+Some of these OPC UA information models will be Equinor-specific, some of them will be based on other standards (that only exist as PDF documents) and some of them are subtyped from existing OPC UA companion specifications.

 The OPC UA information models published here are not joint OPC UA companion specifications.
 All joint OPC UA companion specifications are published at https://github.com/OPCFoundation/UA-Nodeset (NodeSet XML files) and https://reference.opcfoundation.org/v104/ (Specification).